 How Long Do Chiggers Live on Clothing?

 Chiggers can stay on your clothing for a few hours as they look for an opening to feed.
 Chigger larvae don’t actually need our blood to advance to the nymph stage.
-Instead, they put their mouthparts inside of a tube that extends beneath our skin to inject an enzyme which helps break down tissue into a substance the pest can ingest.
+Instead, they put their mouthparts inside of a feeding tube that extends beneath our skin to inject an enzyme.
+This helps break down tissue into a substance the pest can ingest.
 If left undisturbed, a chigger will do this for a few days before detaching, so they will not just stay on your clothes indefinitely.

 To prevent chiggers from latching onto you in the first place, use a bug spray that contains DEET which repels them.
 Since chiggers are typically on lower vegetation, be sure to spray around from your knees down to your shoes.

-How Long do Chiggers Live on the Human Body?
+How Long Do Chiggers Live on the Human Body?

 These arachnid bites usually show up where clothes pinch, such as socks, waistbands and underwear.
 The areas where clothes touch your skin often provides protection for the chiggers so they are less likely to get knocked or brushed off your skin.
 These pests also look for delicate skin they can penetrate to feed, including behind your knees and under your arms.
 This can explain why children and women tend to get bitten more often than men.